Organisation of Islamic Cooperation: Israeli–Palestinian conflict

-Relationship with India
+India

-Islam is the second-largest religion in India after Hinduism, with over 200 million Muslims making up approximately 15% of the country's total population; India has the largest Muslim population outside of Muslim-majority or Islamic states.
-However, India's relationship with Pakistan, the latter being an Islamic state, has been riddled with hostilities and armed conflict since the 1947 Partition of India.
-The poor relationship between the two states has had a direct impact on India–OIC relations due to Pakistan's status as a founding member of the organization.
-India has pushed for the OIC to accept it as a member state, arguing that Indian Muslims comprise 11% of the world's total Muslim population; Pakistan has staunchly opposed the entry of India into the organization.
+Islam is the second-largest religion in India after Hinduism.
+Over 200 million Muslims constitute approximately 15% of the country's population.
+India has the largest Muslim population other than Muslim-majority or Islamic states.
+However, India's relationship with Pakistan (an Islamic state), has featured hostilities and armed conflict since the 1947 Partition of India.
+The poor relationship between them impacted India–OIC relations due to Pakistan's status as a founding member.
+India pushed for the OIC to accept it as a member state, arguing that Indian Muslims comprise 11% of the world's Muslim population; Pakistan has staunchly opposed this.

-Pakistan has cited its conflict with India over the Kashmir region as the reason for its opposition, and frequently accuses India of perpetrating widespread human rights abuses against Kashmiris in the Indian-administered territory of Jammu and Kashmir, which has witnessed an ongoing militant uprising since the 1980s.
-The OIC has been urged to press India on the Kashmir dispute, and has faced pushback from Indian officials for occasional references to Jammu and Kashmir as territory that is militarily occupied by India.
-Historically, the Muslim world has largely lent its support to Pakistan over India during any armed conflicts between the two states.
-Despite these issues, the first OIC summit held in 1969 in Rabat did not address the Kashmir dispute, and granting India membership in the organization was discussed nonetheless.
-The head of the Indian delegation, the then ambassador to Morocco, also addressed the gathering at the summit.
-The erstwhile President of Pakistan, Yahya Khan, reportedly expressed mixed views towards the induction of India into the OIC as a full member.
-The Indian delegation, led by the then Indian President Fakhruddin Ali Ahmad, was scheduled to arrive at the summit but ultimately was not allowed in due to threats by Pakistan to boycott the event, leading to controversy.
-Differences between the two states led Pakistan to keep India out for the final session of the 1969 conference and all OIC summits thereafter.
+Pakistan cites its conflict with India over the Kashmir region as its rationale.
+It frequently accuses India of perpetrating human rights abuses against Kashmiris in the Indian-administered territory of Jammu and Kashmir.
+The region has experienced an ongoing militant uprising since the 1980s.
+The OIC has been urged to press India on the Kashmir dispute, and has faced pushback from Indian officials for occasional references to Jammu and Kashmir.
+Historically, the Muslim world has largely lent its support to Pakistan on the issue.

+The first OIC summit held in 1969 in Rabat did not address the dispute, while granting India membership was discussed.
+The head of the Indian delegation addressed the summit.
+The erstwhile President of Pakistan, Yahya Khan, reportedly expressed mixed views.
+The Indian delegation, led by then Indian President Fakhruddin Ali Ahmad, was scheduled to attend the summit but ultimately was not allowed in due to Pakistan's controversial boycott threat.
+Differences between the two states led Pakistan to keep India out for the final session of the 1969 conference and all OIC subsequent summits.